hariszaf/pema/README.md

 ```

-In the above job, we set HCMR's  cluster "Zorba", to run PEMA in 1 node, with 20 cores.
+In the above example, we set the cluster "Zorba", to run PEMA in 1 node, with 20 cores.

 # PEMA's output files